theolivenbaum/resin/README.md

 `pineapple` - `pen` = `iapple` because `[3][1][1][2][1][1]`  - `[1][0][1][1][0][0]`  = `[2][1][0][1][1][1]`
 `pineapple` + `pen` = `pineapplepen` because `[3][1][1][2][1][1]` + `[1][0][1][1][0][0]` = `[4][1][2][3][1][1]`

-### Vector space
+#### BOC vector space

-With all embeddings aggregated as a [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs) graph you have a model that form clusters of documents that share similar words.
+With all embeddings aggregated as a [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs) graph you have a model that form clusters of similar words, each cluster carrying a payload that is a list of document IDs.

-### Querying
+#### Querying

 Natural language queries are parsed into expression trees with nodes carrying words and AND, OR or NOT set operations.
 The expression is serialized and executed (reduced) on a remote server, producing a set of IDs of documents that came from as